1729

 |> Seq.map (fun (x,y) -> x)

-It will return Sequence of numbers fulfilling above condition. if you are wondering for y>=4 then 4 is because (1,2,9) is same as (2,1,9).
-As I need two distinct pair, I having four pair.
-I did have used greater than 4 but couldn’t found any pair bigger than 4 for given set.
+It will return a Sequence of numbers fulfilling the above condition.
+If you're wondering about y >= 4, then 4 is because (1,2,9) is the same as (2,1,9).
+As I need two distinct pairs, I have four pairs.
+I did try using greater than 4, but I couldn't find any pair bigger than 4 for the given set.

-Time for doing some analysis of numbers.
+Time for doing some analysis of the numbers.

 let dirtyHack (inputSeq)=